lynnfaraday/aresmush.com/fs3/fs3-3/running-combat.md

 Teams are a convenient way of organizing combatants into smaller groups when they split up.
 PCs are automatically assigned to Team 1 and NPCs to Team 2.
 Use `combat/team <name>=<team>` to switch teams.

 PCs pick their targets when they aim or attack.
 NPCs do so automatically.
 By default, NPCs on Team 1 will aim at Team 2, Team 2 will aim at Team 1, and NPCs on other teams will aim at anyone not on their team.
 You can assign specific team targets with the `combat/target` command.
+For example, you could use this to make Team 3 only select targets from Team 4.

 # Modifiers